baravallemichele/Chapter2---Optimise-lifetime-reliabilities/AAA_README.md

 ## Chapter5
-This folder contains the scripts behind the calcualtions presented in the article:
+This folder contains the scripts behind the calculations presented in the article:
 # A risk-based approach for calibration of design codes
 Michele Baravalle; Jochen Köhler.
 Structural Safety - Volume 78, May 2019, Pages 63-75.